SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs.md

 The `id` property is the actual Client ID of the Microsoft App behind the scenes of your Azure Bot.
 The `resource` property is the unique URI that you configured for that Microsoft App.

-You are now ready to package the solution, deploy it on the SharePoint Online App Catalog, and play with it like illustrated in section ["Run and test the solution"](./Building-Your-First-Bot-Powered-ACE.md#run-and-test-the-solution) section of the reference article ["Building your first Bot Powered Adaptive Card Extension."](./Building-Your-First-Bot-Powered-ACE.md)
+You're now ready to package the solution, deploy it on the SharePoint Online App Catalog, and play with.
+You can follow the instructions provided in section ["Run and test the solution"](./Building-Your-First-Bot-Powered-ACE.md#run-and-test-the-solution) of the reference article ["Building your first Bot Powered Adaptive Card Extension."](./Building-Your-First-Bot-Powered-ACE.md)

 ## Important things to know

 There are some architectural things that are worth being aware of when developing custom Bot Powered ACEs with authentication and authorization:

-1. If you have multiple instances of the same card in a Viva Connections Dashboard, when a user signs in through one of those instances, the security context is shared across all of the instances and all of the devices and experiences (for example desktop and mobile).
-However, it is required to refresh the page (F5) to let the other instances know that there is a security context.
-In fact, Bot Powered ACEs are a **pull** technology and currently is not possible to notify card instances about changes of the security context.
+1. If you have multiple instances of the same card in a Viva Connections Dashboard, when a user signs in through one of those instances, the security context is shared across all of the instances.
+Moreover, the user is authenticated in all of the devices and all of the experiences (for example desktop and mobile).
+However, you need to refresh the page to let the other instances know that there's a security context.
+In fact, Bot Powered ACEs are a **pull** technology and currently isn't possible to notify card instances about changes of the security context.
-1. For the same reason as before, also when a user signs out, all the instances of the same card loose the security context, but you need to refresh the page to make the other instances aware of that.
+1. For the same reason as before, also when a user signs out, all the instances of the same card loose the security context, but you need to refresh the page to make the other instances aware of the new security context.
-1. If you have multiple Bot Powered ACEs with support for authentication in the same dashboard, users need to sign in and sign out individually on each of them because the security context is shared only across ACEs of the same type.
+1. If you have multiple Bot Powered ACEs with support for authentication in the same dashboard, users need to sign in and sign out individually on each of them.
+In fact, the security context is shared only across ACEs of the same type.
-1. As already stated in the article, the "Complete sign in" experience is mandatory in the Sign In Card View template and is required for Entra ID authentication, too.
-In fact, in case cookies are blocked by the user's browser, the end user will need to manually copy the magic code value in the clipboard and provide it to the ACE custom logic.
+1. As already stated in the article, the "Complete sign in" experience is mandatory in the Sign In Card View template and is required for Microsoft Entra ID authentication, too.
+In fact, if user's browser blocks cookies, the end user needs to manually copy the magic code value in the clipboard and provide it to the ACE custom logic.